 Ohio Housing Trust Fund

 COHHIO produced this video in conjunction with WOSU on the 25th year anniversary of the Ohio Housing Trust Fund.
+Thanks to the Gund Foundation and the Ohio Housing Finance Agency for their generous support for this project.

 History: After voters approved the constitutional amendment on Ohio Housing Assistance in 1990 (Article VIII, Section 16), the General Assembly was required to pass implementing legislation, which created the Ohio Housing Trust Fund with broad bipartisan support.
 During the early years, various funding sources were used while working to identify a permanent source of funding for the OHTF.
 Three separate study committees convened by Governor Voinovich, Governor Taft, and the legislature itself all issued the same primary recommendation: create a Housing Trust Fund Fee that mirrors the county recorder fee.
 In other words, fee revenue collected by recorders should be divided 50-50 between counties and the Housing Trust Fund.
 That proposal garnered consensus and was finally adopted through legislation with strong bipartisan support.